DaveWilcock/php-strava-client/README.md

 * CLIENT_ID
 * CLIENT_SECRET
 * REDIRECT_URI
+* ACCESS SCOPE

-CLIENT_ID and CILENT_SECRET should be taken from the [My API Application](https://www.strava.com/settings/api) section of the site
+CLIENT_ID and CILENT_SECRET should be taken from the [My API Application](https://www.strava.com/settings/api) section of the site.
+Valid ACCESS_SCOPE values can be found in the [Strava API documentation](http://strava.github.io/api/v3/oauth/)

 Optionally, you can supply the following addition configuration options: